Who is eCommission?

 How is the advance repaid?

 At the time an agent applies for an eCommission, the broker is asked to sign a commission disbursement authorization to the settlement company.
 This document is your instruction to send the portion of the agent’s commission that has been advanced, directly to eCommission at close of escrow.
-Alternatively, the option exists to have your Company direct repayment of the advance to eCommission after closing.

 What are the advance limits?